Gianluca Comotto

-Gianluca Comotto (born 16 October 1978) is a retired Italian footballer, who played as a defender.
+Gianluca Comotto (born 16 October 1978) is an Italian retired footballer who played as a defender.

 Club career

 Comotto started his career at Ivrea of Serie D. He then played one season for Biellese, also in Serie D.

 Torino

 He joined Torino in summer 1997, and played 12 games in two Serie B seasons.
 After Torino won promotion to Serie A, he was farmed to Vicenza, where he won promotion again.
 He made his Serie A debut while on loan at Vicenza on 1 October 2000, in a match against AC Milan.
 Comotto returned to Torino in summer 2001, and played his first Serie A season for Torino.

 Torino relegated in summer 2003, and Comotto successively played for Reggina (Serie A) and Fiorentina (Serie B), and then returned to Torino in 2004.
 Comotto helped the team win promotion back to Serie A again.

 Roma and Return to Turin

 However, because of the bankruptcy of Torino Calcio, Comotto was released for free in July 2005.
-Instead of signing a new contract with new Torino (Torino F.C.) in Serie B, he signed a 3-year contract with AS Roma, worth €600,000 per season in gross, on 18 August, and loaned him to Ascoli until the end of the 2005–06 season.
+Instead of signing a new contract with new Torino (Torino FC) in Serie B, he signed a 3-year contract with AS Roma, worth €600,000 per season in gross, on 18 August, and loaned him to Ascoli until the end of the 2005–06 season.
 Comotto was re-signed by Torino in summer 2006 in a temporary deal, for €250,000 loan fee.
 Turin bought back 50% registration rights of Comotto in January 2007 for €1.05 million and Torino got the full rights in June 2007 for another €1.525M, making his transfer fee was €2.825 million in total.

 Comotto captained Torino in 2007–08 season, but his season came to early end at March 2008 due to injuries.